sassansh/Places/README.md

 ### Minimal Requirements

-- [x] Register new account or log in to existing account
+- ✅ Register new account or log in to existing account
-- [x] Create a group
+- ✅ Create a group
-- [x] Request and join an existing group / accept or reject requests to join
+- ✅ Request and join an existing group / accept or reject requests to join
-- [x] Each user can rate (scale 1-5) a place, rating attached to their group
+- ✅ Each user can rate (scale 1-5) a place, rating attached to their group
-- [x] View places by category and order by average rating
+- ✅ View places by category and order by average rating

-**Standard Requirements**
+### Standard Requirements

-- [x] Modify an existing rating
+- ✅ Modify an existing rating
-- [x] Create new categories
+- ✅ Create new categories
-  - [x] Choose custom rating criteria for the new category (by group)
+  - ✅ Choose custom rating criteria for the new category (by group)
-- [x] Display ranked list of places based on selected criteria
+- ✅ Display ranked list of places based on selected criteria
-  - [x] Search bar & other filters to narrow down list of places
+  - ✅ Search bar & other filters to narrow down list of places
-- [x] Allow users to upload photos for their profile picture or of places
+- ✅ Allow users to upload photos for their profile picture or of places
-- [x] Profile for each place containing images, address, details, reviews.
+- ✅ Profile for each place containing images, address, details, reviews.
-- [x] User profiles displaying:
+- ✅ User profiles displaying:
-  - [x] Name, picture, list of reviewed places, name of group they are in
+  - ✅ Name, picture, list of reviewed places, name of group they are in
-- [x] Moderator ability for group members:
+- ✅ Moderator ability for group members:
-  - [x] Accept other member requests into group
+  - ✅ Accept other member requests into group
-  - [x] Delete members from group
+  - ✅ Delete members from group

-**Stretch Requirements**
+### Stretch Requirements

-- [x] Allow users to be members of multiple groups and post different information to different groups
+- ✅ Allow users to be members of multiple groups and post different information to different groups
-- [x] Allow user to save and view favorite places
+- ✅ Allow user to save and view favorite places
-- [ ] Engaging dashboard with newly reviewed places, highest-rated places, and new members that have joined the group
+- ❌ Engaging dashboard with newly reviewed places, highest-rated places, and new members that have joined the group

 ## Technology Stack 🛠️

-**HTML,CSS, JS**
+### HTML, CSS, JS

 - Description Here

-**React**
+### React

 - Description Here

-**Node & Express**
+### Node & Express

 - Description Here

-**NoSQL with MongoDB**
+### NoSQL with MongoDB

 - Description Here

-**Release Engineering**
+### Release Engineering

 - Description Here